 - You should learn gi and no-gi if you plan to transition to MMA or get a deeper knowledge of the game.

-- Escape tactics are more difficult to execute in Gi jiu-jitsu because the Gi grips slow the game down and make it more technically difficult.
+- Escape tactics are more difficult to execute in Gi jiu-jitsu because the Gi grips slow the game down and make it more technically challenging.

-- Finishing a submission technique is more difficult in No-Gi since the grip holds are easily broken and the game is played at a faster pace.
+- Finishing a submission technique is more difficult in No-Gi since the grip holds are easily broken, and the game is played faster.